How to Write a Cover Letter That Gets You Hired (Examples & Tips)

 • Focus on strengths, not gaps.
 Avoid apologizing for lack of experience.
 Emphasize transferable skills, accomplishments from volunteer work, internships, school projects, or other relevant experiences that show potential.

 • Maintain a professional tone.
-Convey genuine enthusiasm and interest in the position while maintaining a professional, confident tone.
-Keep your language polished, respectful, and consistent throughout the letter.
+Express genuine enthusiasm and interest in the position using polished, respectful, and consistent language throughout your letter.

 Get Results With Your Cover Letter